-Include a £ sign at the top of each column of numbers.
-If you do not have the £ sign on your keyboard type GBP instead.
+Include a $\pounds$ sign at the top of each column of numbers.
+If you do not have the $\pounds$ sign on your keyboard type GBP instead.

-TOP TIP: Type up your computations using our on-screen question banks and practice using the on-screen tables functionality throughout your studies.
+TOP TIP: Type up your answers using our on-screen question banks and practice using the on-screen tables functionality for your computations throughout your studies.